damolade consulting[STRATEGY] : A PLAN, METHOD, OR SERIES OF MANEUVERS FOR OBTAINING A SPECIFIC GOAL OR RESULT.

-How To: Make it iterative so you don’t overwhelm yourself.
+Make it iterative so you don’t overwhelm yourself.
 Work on content for your first course piece-by-piece and make sure to connect the dots between your course and your product with what you teach.

 Remarketing lists for search ads allow Google AdWords users to customize search network campaigns to target users who have completed the desired action on their website.
 This targeting can allow advertisers to target a specific audience already familiar with the brand while leveraging budget to maximize ROAS.